Business Insider is looking to hire a paid news intern in San Francisco

 BI interns spend their time doing meaningful work: researching, writing, producing, and promoting features and stories — even breaking news if the timing’s right.

 Interns are encouraged to work full-time (40 hours a week) if their schedule allows.
 This is a late-shift position and the hours would include evenings.
-This internship is paid hourly and can run for up to six months.
+This internship is paid hourly.

 APPLY HERE with a résumé and cover letter if this sounds like your dream internship, and specify why you’re interested in working at BI.